destorted93/ai-agent/README.md

 ## 🚀 Quick Start

-**Double-click `START.bat`** to launch everything:
+**Double-click `START_CLEAN.bat`** to launch everything:
 - 🎤 Transcribe Service (voice-to-text)
 - 🤖 Agent Service (AI brain)
 - 💬 Widget (desktop interface)

-That's it!
+Everything runs in the background - no terminal windows!
 The widget appears on your desktop ready to use.

 ## What it does